loklaan/redux-motive/README.md

 > _Combination of an Action Creator and an **Effect**._

-Function that is given a **`motive`** Object any additional arguments from the generated Action Creator.
+Function that is given a **`motive`** Object and any additional arguments from the generated Action Creator.

-Should invoke side effects and other Action Creators.
-Doesn't return new state.
+Expected to dispatch new Actions from invoke side effects (like server API calls).

+Should return a Promise.
+The `async` function keyword can be used.

 **`motive`** Object
 * `dispatch`